-3.12 A significant change in the stock of homes in Woburn Sands has been created by the Parklands development.
-For example prior to the development approximately 14% of homes were flats; this will rise to about 23% on completion of the development.
+A significant change in the stock of homes in Woburn Sands has been created by the Parklands development.
+Prior to the development approximately 14% of homes were flats; this will rise to about 22% on completion of Phases 1-3 and 25% assuming the proposals in Phases 4 & 5 are approved.

-3.13 Once Parklands and the approved developments of the Greens' site (35) and Sandymount (10) are completed the total housing stock in Woburn Sands will have increased by about 55% over about 7 years from approximately 980 to approximately 1500.
+Once the Parklands development is completed the total housing stock in Woburn Sands will have increased by about 53% over about 7 years from approximately 980 to approximately 1500.

-3.14 There are two residential homes for the elderly in the town (Burlington Hall and Devon Lodge) and a MKC Warden assisted complex of flats at Shelton Court.
+There are two residential homes for the elderly in the town (Burlington Hall and Devon Lodge) and a MKC Warden assisted complex of flats at Shelton Court.
 A further Local Authority block of Warden assisted flats lies just across the boundary in Aspley Guise (Hutton Court).
 There is also a private development of flats for the elderly (with a Resident Manager) on the boundary between Woburn Sands and Aspley Heath immediately adjacent to the High Street (Aspley Court).
-The Greens' development is also designed for occupancy by Over-55s (as are the existing bungalows in Asplands Close).

-Community Infrastructure
+3.4 Community Infrastructure